This article is published by Modoras Accounting (QLD) Pty Ltd V11022019

 Make the thing you’re best at, even better

-Susan Payton, writing in early 2017, takes an unusual approach to business improvement.
+Susan Payton takes an unusual approach to business improvement.
 Payton says rather than selecting an area to change, take your business’ unique selling point (USP) and work hard to absolutely nail it3.
 Your USP is the way you delight your customers, it could be your amazing speed of service, or the outstanding quality of your product.
 Whatever your business excels at, take the opportunity to give it some extra attention.
 Take the idea of surprising and delighting your customers a step further.

 Be good at change